Insanity-CORR-Ltd/documentation-jeff/pages/documentation/camera.md

 ---
-title: Camera NYE
+title: Camera Switching
-tags: [template]
+# tags: [template]
-type: Component or Entity
+type: System
 summary: "Template for how to document a system"
 keywords: doc
 sidebar: